bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 For this, we will be using, but not explaining, Node, npm and the terminal.
 We will also reference CSS, JS and React, but in no way provide primers.

 This guide is split into three, the [first part](#setting-up) is a basic setup for processing JSX files and make a JS bundle.
 [Part two](#css-processing) adds CSS into the mix.
 [Part three](#additional-exercises) lists some tips to expand and figure things out on your own.
 We will provide files and folders with complete configs for part one and two.
-This way you don’t need to write your own app and you can reference the config files along the way.

 ## Setting up
 Download and unzip the [files for part one](/img/webpacking/webpack-config-p1.7z).
 Make a separate folder for your project.